Last Updated on by Artem

 Chair manufacturers create the so-called “standard” chair which measurements, including seat depth and width, is right for the average person, but there are manufacturers that offer a chair model in three sizes to offer the right measurements that are just right for short and tall people as well.

 An ergonomic chair, however, allows a user to tilt the seat forward or backward to promote proper posture.
+See how to make a chair more ergonomic.

 #3 Lumbar Support

 Both ergonomic chair and normal chair have lumbar support, but an ergonomic chair allows for adjustment.
+It helps to have less back pain from sitting.

 A chair usually has a lumbar spine that curves inward, and leaning against that kind of support would lead to slouching, which can put strain in the spine.